gaearon/react-hot-loader/packages/react-deep-force-update/README.md

 **Don’t use this in your application code!**

-You’ll only need this if you’re writing a React development tool or library like [React Proxy](https://github.com/gaearon/react-proxy) and you want to enforce a deep update regardless of what component classes have to say.
+You’ll only need this if you’re writing a React development tool and you want to enforce a deep update regardless of what component classes have to say.

 ## Installation